 The Macro Label can be any text any text you wish in analogy to the labels used for slogan tokens.
 As mentioned above this label can contain text, and even the * character.
 Although the Macro Label is reminiscent of the slogan tokens' labels, there are some key differences :

-•The Macro Label is used by Q++Studio as the value of the s_TokenRoot system variable which is supplied to your Macros automatically.
+•The Macro Label is used as the value of the s_TokenRoot system variable in the macro used by the macro token.

 See also: Color Macros.